karlis-vagalis/doxxer/README.md

 # FAQ

-1. Why is does the default strategy for `next` appends second pre-release?
+1.  **Q: Why does the default `next dev` strategy sometimes append a new prerelease identifier if one already exists (e.g., `1.0.0-alpha.1` becomes `1.0.0-alpha.1.dev.5`)?**

-Because the original idea and goal of this tool is to dynamically generate version for a project, when iterating/developing.
-So, the defaults reflect this goal and thus, require least amount of configuration.
+    A: This behavior is intentional for the `dev` strategy.
+Its default prerelease template is `"{pre}.{identifier}.{distance}"`.
+The `{pre}` variable captures the *entire existing* prerelease string.
+This design allows you to see the lineage from a previous prerelease tag (like `alpha.1`) while also appending the `dev` specific information (identifier and commit distance).
+It's aimed at providing maximum context during development.
+If you prefer a different format for `dev` versions, you can customize `next.dev.prerelease_template` and `next.dev.identifier` in your configuration.

-2. Why is the project called `doxxer`?
+2.  **Q: Why is the project called `doxxer`?**

-Because it's like somebody who [doxes](https://en.wikipedia.org/wiki/Doxing), by exposing the version information about Git repo to you!
-It the name really fitting?
-Maybe no. It's just a name.
+    A: Because it's like somebody who [doxes](https://en.wikipedia.org/wiki/Doxing), by exposing the version information about Git repo to you!
+Is the name really fitting?
+Maybe not.
+It's just a name.

-3. Why rust?
+3.  **Q: Why Rust?**

-To learn the language and Rust offers excellent support for creating binary CLI tools using `clap`.
+    A: To learn the language, and Rust offers excellent support for creating binary CLI tools, particularly with libraries like `clap` for argument parsing.

 4.  **Q: How do I set an option globally for all commands?**
-    A: You can set global options in your `doxxer.toml` file outside of any specific command table (e.g., general settings at the top, or within `[output]`, `[filter]` which apply globally unless overridden by command-specific sections).
-For environment variables, use the base prefixes (e.g., `DOXXER_OUTPUT__FORMAT`).
-CLI arguments are inherently command-specific if they are not one of the global flags like `-d` or `-f`.
-Refer to the [Configuration Priority](#configuration-priority) and [Configuration Files](#configuration-files) sections for more details.
+    A: Global options (like `directory`, `output.format`, `filter.tag`) can be set at the top level of your `doxxer.toml` file or within general tables like `[output]` and `[filter]`.
+These apply unless overridden by more specific configurations (command-specific, environment variables, or CLI arguments).
+For environment variables, use the base prefixes (e.g., `DOXXER_OUTPUT__FORMAT`, `DOXXER_FILTER__TAG`).
+Refer to the "Configuration Priority" and "Configuration Files" sections for more details.

 5.  **Q: What's the easiest way to always output JSON (or another format)?**
     A: The most persistent way is to set it in your `doxxer.toml` file: